Rayhan-97/synalogik/README.md

 ```

 Alternatively, you can copy your desired text files to `src/main/resources/` directory.
-You can run the program without arguments in CLI mode which will allow you to analyse files in `resources directory`.
+You can run the program without arguments in CLI mode which will allow you to analyse files in the `resources/`
+directory.

 ```
   mvn compile exec:java